Larch Hill: River and swimming

 The River Glin, which is a tributary of the Owendoher River and so of the River Dodder, comes from the valley, known as Kelly's Glen, between Kilmashogue and Tibradden Mountains.
 During the 19th century residents of Dublin would travel to the glen to sample the waters, which were reputed to have a strong mineral content, at a spa which was situated in the upper part of the glen.

 A pool on the River Glin, at the lower end of the estate, was built under the directorship of Paudge O'Broin, and lasted many years, though it was out of use as of 2018.

 At the entrance to the Crow's Nest field is a large depression which is the venue of one of the earliest Scout attempts to provide a swimming pool at Larch Hill.
 This area is known as "Matthews's Folly", after the then director of the campsite, Nicholas Matthews, who undertook the unsuccessful venture during the 1940s.

 Fauna

 Among the many inhabitants of the estate are badgers, squirrels and deer.
 The aforementioned bookmaker and former owner of the estate, John Coffey, kept racehorses on the site.
 One of these horses, named "Fast Pam", is reputed to be buried near the campfire circle.

 Activities

-Activities onsite include orienteering, hiking, archery, high ropes course, and a zip line.
-The Tree Council of Ireland in conjunction with An Comhairle Oidhreachta, The Irish Heritage Council, has produced a booklet called the "Larch Hill Tree Trail" which details 25 of the tree species which are part of the campsite, including the main inhabitants, the Larch, Sequoia and the Sitka Spruce.
-Following the "Tree Trail" takes walkers to every corner of the site, taking in each camping field in turn.
+Larch Hill offers outdoor adventure and educational activities, categorised into staff-led and group-led experiences:

+Instructed activities

+These activities are supervised by trained centre staff: